The UCI approves the 2025 calendar for numerous disciplines and reinforces its network of UCI WCC Development Satellites

 At the end of the three-day meeting, UCI President David Lappartient said: “After the phenomenally successful Olympic and Paralympic Games in Paris, to which cycling made a significant contribution, the UCI has taken a number of decisions to support and stimulate the unprecedented development that cycling has undergone in recent years.
 The modification of the rules for participation in the Men Under 23 category, for example, shows that the level of our sport continues to progress.
 In another area, that of solidarity, the opening of a UCI World Cycling Centre Regional Development Satellite in Rwanda, one year before the UCI Road World Championships which will take place there and will be the first to be held on the African continent, accompanies the arrival of Africa in high-level cycling.
 The year 2025 promises to be another landmark season for our sport.”

-The next meeting of the UCI Management Committee will take place on 30 and 31 January 2025 in Arras (France), during the 2025 UCI Cyclo-cross World Championships in Liévin
+The next meeting of the UCI Management Committee will take place on 31 January and 1st February 2025 in Arras (France), during the 2025 UCI Cyclo-cross World Championships in Liévin